bjpop/gurita/docs/scatter.rst

        :align: center
        :alt: Scatter plot comparing tip and total_bill coloured by size

-You can specify more than one feature to colour by; hatch will generate a separate scatter plot for every ``hue`` feature specified.

 .. _scatter_hueorder:

 By default the order of the columns within each hue group is determined from their occurrence in the input data.
 This can be overridden with the ``--hueorder`` argument, which allows you to specify the exact ordering of columns within each hue group, based on their values.

 .. _scatter_dotsize: